 Over time, a varied and healthy diet is widely believed to have long-term health benefits.
 Cutting-edge studies have revealed that some foods such as vegetables, fruit, fish, wholegrains, nuts and seeds prevent harm to the brain and support cognitive wellbeing.

 Healthy breakfasts provided by Møller Institute, including cereals and fresh salmon, give you the brain food for effective meetings later in the day, with fresh fruit – unadulterated by added sugar or fruit juice – is available throughout the day.

 At every meal at Møller Institute, meat, fish and vegetarian options (which are regularly also vegan) are available for a perfect balanced diet.

 The benefits of fruit, vegetable and unsaturated fats in oily fish are well established but snacks for business meetings should not avoid more indulgent food groups altogether.

 The brain uses glucose, a type of sugar, as a primary source of fuel.
 Studies have shown that a high serving of glucose may have a fast, short-term benefit on mental ability.

 Furthermore, high-quality dark chocolate and cocoa powder are packed with the brain-boosting compounds of flavonoids, caffeine and antioxidants.
 Flavonoids in chocolate are understood to group in areas of the brain responsible for learning and memory.

 Foods such as blueberries can help improve short-term memory while wholegrains can boost concentration, both of which also make easy meeting snacks.

-Drawing inspiration from the Møller Centre’s Danish heritage, treats such as Havregrynskugler (Danish oat balls with cherries, cocoa and coffee) and Risalamande (Danish rice dessert) topped with baked pineapple provide the perfect antidote to waning energy levels.
+Drawing inspiration from the Møller Institute’s Danish heritage treats such as Havregrynskugler (Danish oat balls with cherries, cocoa and coffee) and Risalamande (Danish rice dessert) topped with baked pineapple provide the perfect antidote to waning energy levels.